Royal Rumble (1993): Event

 The next match was for the WWF World Heavyweight Championship, as Bret Hart defended the title against Razor Ramon.
 Ramon got the early advantage by punching Hart repeatedly but accidentally hit his knee against a turnbuckle while running at Hart.
 Hart applied a figure-four leglock to apply pressure to Ramon's knee.
 Ramon escaped the hold and threw Hart against a ring post; he capitalized on this advantage by attacking Hart's back.
 Ramon threw Hart with a fallaway slam and applied a bear hug.
 Hart escaped the hold by biting Ramon.
 He threw Ramon out of the ring and performed several of his signature moves, including a Russian legsweep and an elbow drop from the second rope.
 Hart applied the Sharpshooter, his signature hold, but Ramon grabbed the ropes, which forced the referee to instruct Hart to break the hold.
 Hart threw Ramon with a belly-to-back suplex, but Ramon responded by attempting to perform the Razor's Edge, his signature move.
 Hart reversed this into an unsuccessful pin attempt.
 With both men exhausted, Hart applied the Sharpshooter and won the match by forcing Ramon to submit.

 Before the final match, Bobby Heenan, a manager and commentator, unveiled his newest wrestler, "The Narcissist" Lex Luger.
 Heenan pointed out Luger's muscles and announced that Luger would carry on Heenan's rivalry with Mr. Perfect.

 The main event of the broadcast, the Royal Rumble match, came next.
 For the first time, a stipulation was added that the winner of the match would receive a match for the WWF Championship at that year's WrestleMania (a provision that has remained since).
 The match began with two former WWF Champions, as Ric Flair and Bob Backlund entered the ring first.
-Every two minutes, one of the remaining twenty-eight contestants entered the match according to the number they drew prior to the event.
+Every two minutes, one of the remaining twenty-eight contestants entered the match according to the number they drew before the event.
 Papa Shango was the third wrestler to enter but was thrown over the top rope and onto the arena floor by Ric Flair, causing Shango to be eliminated.
 Virgil entered sixth and immediately attacked Ted DiBiase because of their long-standing grudge.
-When Mr. Perfect entered in the number ten spot, he and Flair fought each other until Perfect eliminated Flair by performing a clothesline to knock Flair onto the floor.
+When Mr. Perfect entered the number ten spot, he and Flair fought each other until Perfect eliminated Flair by performing a clothesline to knock Flair onto the floor.
 Virgil was eliminated by The Berzerker, while Perfect was thrown out of the ring by Jerry Lawler, Koko B. Ware, and Ted DiBiase.